-To a large extent, The respect afforded a student government is a result of its active and constructive involvement in the daily operation of the school.
+The respect afforded a student government is a result of its active and constructive involvement in the daily operation of the school.
 In order to be effective, student government and its concomitant responsibilities suggest that representatives be given an opportunity to participate in those decisions that affect the learning climate of the school.
-To enhance the deliberating process, School Board Policies rules and individual school policies should be available to students in a specific location.
-Respected student governments are forums for expression, discussion, and action regarding the important issues of the day.
+To enhance the deliberating process, Board Policies and individual school policies should be available to students in a specific location.
+Respected student governments are forums for expression, discussion, and action regarding important issues.
 All members of the school community share the responsibility for shaping student governments into positive instruments of student involvement.